jhuckaby/pixl-server-storage/docs/Transactions.md

 A transaction is an isolated compound operation with atomic commit and rollback.
 Using transactions you can execute a series of operations without affecting other views of the database until you commit, and then it all happens at once.
 Commits are an "all or nothing" affair, providing atomicity.
 They also provide a safe way to automatically rollback to a known good state in case of an error or crash.

-The transaction system works with any storage engine, but it is optimized for the local filesystem.
+The transaction system works with any storage engine, including SQLite, S3-compatible object storage, Redis, Postgres and the local filesystem engine.

 The code examples all assume you have your preloaded `Storage` component instance in a local variable named `storage`.
 The component instance can be retrieved from a running server like this: